LucasDelfino92/morrowindsharp/mw#.md

   - [ ] 01 Book Jackets Patch
 - If you installed Switchable Scriptures earlier, also install the **Switchable Scriptures Melchior's Magnificent Manuscripts Patch**.
   - Right-click your installed Switchable Scriptures file in the left pane, and click **Reinstall mod**.
+  - Rename the file to **Switchable Scriptures Melchior's Magnificent Manuscripts Patch** before installing it.
   - Check the following option in the BAIN installer:
     - [ ] 00 Core
     - [ ] 01 Closed Book Icons